-"To ensure an effective board, there should be a balance of independence, skills, knowledge, experience and perspectives." makes up Spark's workforce and recommend objectives to the Board.
+To ensure an effective Board, there should be a balance of independence, skills, knowledge, experience and perspectives.
+Spark's Diversity and Inclusion Policy sets out the requirement for the Board to set and review measurable objectives for achieving diversity each year.
+The HRCC annually reviews and reports to the Board on the relative proportion of gender diversity that makes up Spark's workforce and recommend objectives to the Board.
 A copy of Spark's Diversity and Inclusion policy can be found at: www.sparknz.co.nz/about/governance

-For more details on the importance of Diversity and Inclusion at Spark, and reporting on our workforce demographics, please see the Our People section of the 2021 Annual Report.
+For more details on the importance of Diversity and Inclusion at Spark, and reporting on our workforce demographics, please see the 'Creating value for our people' section of the 2022 Annual Report.